Prioritized Information Bottleneck Theoretic Framework with Distributed Online Learning for Edge Video Analytics: Methodology

 where \( a \) represents an action, and \( \mathbb{E}[r(a)] \) is the expected reward for action \( a \).
 To derive the regret bounds, we first establish a lemma using Bernstein's inequality in Lemma \ref{lemma:Bernstein}. \begin{lemma} (Bernstein's inequality) Let \( X_1, X_2, \ldots, X_T \) be independent random variables such that \( |X_t - \mathbb{E}[X_t]| \leq b \) almost surely.
 Then, for any \( \epsilon > 0 \),

 \end{lemma} \begin{proof} Please refer to Sec.
-2.8 in \cite{vershynin2018high}. { $\blacksquare$ } \end{proof} \begin{theorem} In a dynamic environment where the reward variance is denoted as \(\sigma_r^2\), the cumulative regret \(R(T)\) over \(T\) of the distributed UCB algorithm with non-i.i.d rewards is bounded by:
+2.8 in \cite{vershynin2018high}. { $\blacksquare$ } \end{proof} \begin{theorem} In a dynamic environment with non-identically distributed (non-i.i.d) rewards due to network heterogeneity, where the variance of the reward for arm \(k\) is denoted as \(\sigma_{r_k}^2\), the cumulative regret \(R(T)\) over \(T\) rounds of the distributed UCB algorithm is bounded by: